bjornmeansbear/sentence-a-day/essayExperiment/DI200-Canvas-ModuleMap.md

 **Grade completion/consistency during process weeks, not photo or prototype quality.** Grading polish during the research/ideation/prototyping stretch would undercut the sacrificial-prototype and strong-link logic already built into the course — bad-fast beats good-slow there, and a rough cardboard mockup that taught the student something is a *better* submission than a polished one that didn't.
 The overriding goal is to get students to unselfconsciously try everything and stay in the process, not to protect a grade by playing it safe.

-This maps onto the strong-link/weak-link split already in the course planning:
+This maps onto the strong-link/weak-link split — but it's three phases, not two, and research is the one that's easy to misclassify:

-- **Wk1–13 (divergent: research, ideation, prototyping) = strong-link.** You don't need every weekly submission to be good, you need the student to keep showing up and iterating.
+- **Wk2–3 (research & fieldwork, coding) = weak-link.** This is the phase that's easy to get wrong by lumping it in with "process, so anything goes."
+It isn't.
+A biased interview sample, leading questions, or coding-by-opinion-instead-of-evidence doesn't cost you almost nothing the way a bad prototype does — it corrupts everything built on top of it: synthesis, HMWs, ideation, the final pitch all inherit whatever bias or sloppiness went into the research.
+Every part of this phase has to hold, which is exactly why Wk2 and Wk3 get their own objective method-checklists below instead of the universal completion check — the rigor isn't there to make grading easier (though it does), it's there because research is genuinely the phase where bias has to be kept out.
+- **Wk4–13 (ideation, sacrificial prototyping, fidelity iteration) = strong-link.** Once the research foundation is in place, this is where quantity wins.
+You don't need every HMW or every prototype to be good — you need *one* good one, and the weak attempts cost almost nothing.
+This is the phase where "just try things and see what fails fast" is the actual correct strategy, not a lack of rigor.
-- **Wk14–16 (convergent: the final pitch) = weak-link.** Here quality matters — one broken piece (can't explain the process, no evidence, missing a step) drags down the whole presentation the way a bad transmission ruins a good engine.
+- **Wk14–16 (the final pitch) = weak-link again.** Quality matters here — one broken piece (can't explain the process, no evidence, missing a step) drags down the whole presentation the way a bad transmission ruins a good engine.

-Naming this split for students explicitly (it's already in the Wk6 framing via Mastroianni) helps the grading scheme make sense to them too: rough and frequent now, tight and evidenced at the end.
+Naming this three-phase shape for students explicitly (the strong-link middle is already in the Wk6 framing via Mastroianni) helps the grading scheme make sense to them too: rigorous at the start, rough and frequent in the middle, tight and evidenced at the end — not "loose the whole time except the final."

 ## Grading Scale